responsible-ai-collaborative/aiid/site/gatsby-site/src/scripts/README.md

 1. Get the list of languages, which is pulled from the [/site/gatsby-site/i18n/config.json](/site/gatsby-site/i18n/config.json) using the `GATSBY_AVAILABLE_LANGUAGES` environment variable as a filter.

-2. Translate each report into every language and store the translated reports in a `translations` database within a `reports` collection:
+2. Translate each report into the supported languages and store the translated reports in a `translations` database within a `reports` collection:
 ```
 translations
     |-- reports